omneohealth/metadataform/README.md

 # metadataform

-`XLSForm` for OMNeoHealth's metadata collection tool for us in [Open Data Kit](https://opendatakit.org).
+`XLSForm` for OMNeoHealth's metadata collection tool for use in [Open Data Kit](https://opendatakit.org).
 This tool is for use by OMNeoHealth data collectors in gathering information on data sources found on maternal and neonatal health in Papua New Guinea.

 ## Usage